Do You Need Insurance for Rental Cars?

 Any cover you do get with your rental agreement will usually be subject to an ‘excess’.
 This means that you have to pay a contribution towards the repair of the vehicle, no matter who is at fault.
 This can be as high as £2,000, so it is essential to understand what you are liable for before you take out a policy.

 As with most types of insurance, you don’t have to get it if you don’t want to.
-But with car hire excess insurance, you can pay a small fee to avoid paying a larger one.
+But with a car hire excess policy, you can pay a small fee to avoid paying a larger one.
 Often, with the basic insurance provided, you won’t be covered for things such as broken windscreens or tyres, which can easily be damaged.